 Rates of occurrence in the United States

-Close to 42,000 Americans will be diagnosed with oral or pharyngeal cancer this year.
-It will cause over 8,000 deaths, killing roughly 1 person per hour, 24 hours per day.
-Of those 42,000 newly diagnosed individuals, only slightly more than half will be alive in 5 years.
-(Approximately 57%) This is a number which has not significantly improved in decades.
-The death rate for oral cancer is higher than that of cancers which we hear about routinely such as cervical cancer, Hodgkin’s lymphoma, laryngeal cancer, cancer of the testes, and endocrine system cancers such as thyroid, or skin cancer (malignant melanoma).
-If you expand the definition of oral cancers to include cancer of the larynx, for which the risk factors are the same, the numbers of diagnosed cases grow to approximately 54,000 individuals, and 13,500 deaths per year in the U.S. alone.
-Worldwide the problem is much greater, with over 640,000 new cases being found each year.
-Statistics on worldwide occurrence Oral cancers are part of a group of cancers commonly referred to as head and neck cancers, and of all head and neck cancers they comprise about 85% of that category.
-Brain cancer is a cancer category unto itself, and is not included in the head and neck cancer group.
+Close to 54,000 Americans will be diagnosed with oral or oropharyngeal cancer this year.
+It will cause over 9,750 deaths, killing roughly 1 person per hour, 24 hours per day.
+Of those 54,000 newly diagnosed individuals, only slightly more than half will be alive in 5 years.
+(Approximately 57%) This is a number that has not significantly improved in decades.
+(The survival number at 5 years from diagnosis was for many decades about 50%, so 57% is an improvement over the last ten years.
+However this is due to the increase of HPV16 caused cancers which are more vulnerable to existing treatment modalities, conferring a significant survival advantage.
+So a change in the etiology, not improved early discovery or treatments; which are relatively unchanged from a decade ago, are not the primary cause for improvement.)
+The death rate for oral cancer is higher than that of cancers which we hear about routinely such as cervical cancer, Hodgkin’s lymphoma, laryngeal cancer, cancer of the testes, and many others.
+If you expand the definition of oral and oropharyngeal cancers to include cancer of the larynx, the numbers of diagnosed cases grow to approximately 54,000 individuals and 13,500 deaths per year in the U.S. alone.
+Worldwide the problem is much greater, with over 450,000 new cases being found each year.
+Note that the world incidence numbers from the WHO, while the best available, are estimates that users should consider with caveats.
+Data collection and reporting in some countries is problematic in spite of the professional efforts of the WHO to be accurate.

-Oral cancer is particularly dangerous because in its early stages it may not be noticed by the patient, as it can frequently prosper without producing pain or symptoms they might readily recognize, and because it has a high risk of producing second, primary tumors.
-This means that patients who survive a first encounter with the disease, have up to a 20 times higher risk of developing a second cancer.
+Oral cancer is particularly dangerous because in its early stages it may not be noticed by the patient, as it can frequently prosper without producing pain or symptoms they might readily recognize, and because it has a high risk of producing second primary tumors.
+This means that patients who survive a first encounter with the disease, have up to 20 times higher risk of developing second cancer.
 This heightened risk factor can last for 5 to 10 years after the first occurrence.
 There are several types of oral cancers, but around 90% are squamous cell carcinomas.
-It is estimated that approximately $3.2 billion is spent in the United States each year on treatment of head and neck cancers.
-(2010 numbers)
+The other far less common oral cancers are ACC and MEC cancers which by comparison are relatively rare, but highly deadly as the depth of knowledge about them is far less than SCC.
+It is estimated that approximately $4.5 billion is spent in the United States each year on the treatment of head and neck cancers.
+(2020 numbers)